-Lansoprazole is used to treat and prevent various stomach and gut problems.
-It reduces the amount of acid produced by the stomach.
+Lansoprazole is used to treat and prevent some stomach and gut problems, such as indigestion, reflux, and ulcers.
+It reduces the amount of acid made in your stomach.

-You can open the capsule and sprinkle the contents on a small amount of soft food or liquid and swallow without chewing.
+If you have trouble swallowing you can open the capsule and sprinkle the contents on a small amount of soft food or liquid.
+Swallow without chewing.
 Do not crush the capsule contents.

 Some medicines available without a prescription may react with lansoprazole including: